All rdc commands support structured JSON output for programmatic consumption by AI agents and scripts.

 Get Command Schema

-rdc agent schema "machine query"
+rdc agent schema --command "machine query"

 Returns detailed schema for a single command, including all arguments and options with their types and defaults.